-Even though math and science was easy for me, I had to put in serious effort to get an 800 on Reading.
+Even though math and science were easy for me, I had to put in serious effort to get an 800 on the Reading section of the SAT.
 As much as I wish I could say it was trivial for me, it wasn’t.
 I learned a bunch of strategies and dissected the test to get to a point where I understood the test super well and reliably earned perfect scores.

 Between the SAT and ACT, the SAT was my primary focus, but I decided to take the ACT for fun.
 The tests were so similar that I scored a 36 Composite without much studying.
 Having two test scores is completely unnecessary – you get pretty much zero additional credit.
 Again, with one test score, you have already passed their filter.